 If you are logged into sessions in places you don’t recognize, consider changing your password! https://www.linkedin.com/psettings/change-password

-BONUS: Below this section, you will see turn on 2-Step verification.
+BONUS: Below this Privacy feature, you will see Two-step verification.
 This is another security precaution as if someone tries to log into your account, a code will be sent to your email or mobile phone.